Neural-network Density Functional Theory Based on Variational Energy Minimization

-In this work, we introduce a theoretical framework of neural-network DFT, which unifies the minimization of loss in neural networks with the optimization of energy in DFT.
-The central idea is to express the total energy as a functional of DFT quantities while simultaneously representing these quantities using neural networks.
-Consequently, the total energy of DFT naturally serves as the loss function of neural networks, effectively integrating DFT computation with neural-network training.
+In this work, we introduce a theoretical framework of neural-network DFT, which unifies the minimization of loss in neural networks with the optimization of the energy functional in DFT.
+The central idea is to express the total energy as a functional of DFT quantities while simultaneously representing these quantities using neural networks, allowing one to define the energy functional as the loss function of neural networks.
 We suggest selecting the DFT Hamiltonian as the target quantity to acquire transferable neural-network models and variational energy functionals.
 To illustrate this concept, we develop a computational code called AI2DFT for implementing neural-network DFT.
-In AI2DFT, equivariant neural networks are employed to learn the mapping from material structure to DFT Hamiltonian, and DFT algorithms are adapted to be differentiable, allowing using modern techniques of automatic differentiation and backpropagation throughout the code.
-Remarkably, neural-network DFT enables physics-informed unsupervised learning, potentially offering superior accuracy and efficiency compared to conventional supervised learning methods.
-The work establishes a new pathway for the development of deep-learning DFT methods.
+In AI2DFT, equivariant neural networks are employed to learn the mapping from material structure to DFT Hamiltonian, and DFT algorithms are adapted to be differentiable, introducing modern techniques of automatic differentiation and backpropagation into DFT.
+Remarkably, neural-network DFT enables physics-informed unsupervised learning, offering superior accuracy and efficiency compared to conventional supervised learning methods.
+The work establishes a new pathway for developing deep-learning DFT methods.